pseewald/vim-anyfold/README.md

     autocmd Filetype <my-filetype> let anyfold_equalprg_args='<arg1> <arg2> <...>'
     ```

     Auto-indenting is invoked with `=` (`gg=G` to indent the entire file).
 Of course Vim's option `equalprg` can be set directly but this is not recommended.
-If `anyfold_equalprg` is used, AnyFold will take care that `=` is undone if it fails (in contrast to Vim's default behaviour which replaces the text by an error message).
+If `anyfold_equalprg` is set, AnyFold will take care that `=` is undone if it fails (in contrast to Vim's default behaviour which replaces the text by an error message).
 8. AnyFold's minimalistic display of closed fold assumes that folds are highlighted by your color scheme.
 If that is not the case, consider installing a suitable color scheme or highlight folds yourself by a command similar to

     ```vim